DeRaafMedia/ProjectIrrationalMondriaan-Composition_no_II-/README.md

 In a related series (still as Processing sketch) I have a 'Who's afraid of Red, Yellow and Blue' by Barnett Newman where the viewer can take a virtual knife to the canvas.

 Written and only tested with Mac OS X Yosemite, Xcode 6.1 and I used a Nightly Build openFrameworks (wanted to test some new upcoming functionality)

+A short description on how to install this software can be found in this projects [wiki](https://github.com/DeRaafMedia/ProjectIrrationalMondriaan-Composition_no_II-/wiki)